 The classifications listed on the Experience Rating Form represent the operations of the business during the experience period.

 The worksheet shows the payroll by classification code, reported for policies beginning within the experience period.
 Payroll is associated with the year in which your policy began, not necessarily the year in which it was paid.
-For example, for a policy that is in effect from December 31, 2011 to December 31, 2012, the payroll is reported for 2011, even though most of the payroll is earned in 2012.
+For example, for a policy that is in effect from December 31, 2015 to December 31, 2016, the payroll is reported for 2015, even though most of the payroll is paid in 2016.

 Expected Loss Rate

 The Expected Loss Rate reflects the anticipated average cost of benefits, per $100 of payroll, for a classification during the experience period.
 Expected Loss Rates are subject to change yearly.
-For example, the 2011 Expected Loss Rate for Classification 3632, Machine Shops, is $1.52.
-In other words, for every $100 of payroll, the average cost of benefits resulting from workplace injuries assigned to Classification 3632 during the experience period was $1.52.
+For example, the 2017 Expected Loss Rate for Classification 7219, Trucking Firms, is $4.18.
+In other words, for every $100 of payroll, the average cost of benefits resulting from workplace injuries assigned to Classification 7219 during the experience period was $4.18.
 The Expected Loss Rates can be found in the Publications and Filings section of the WCIRB website.

 Expected Losses are determined by multiplying total payroll (per $100) for each classification by the Expected Loss Rate.
 This amount reflects an estimate of the cost of losses expected to arise during the experience period for your company based on the payroll reported for each classification.

 The Discount Ratio (D-Ratio) is the mechanism used to divide Expected Losses into Primary and Excess amounts.
 See "Expected Primary Losses" below.
 The difference between the D-Ratio for each classification reflects differences in the severity of claims by classification.
 In other words, the severity of the average claim for some classifications is significantly higher (indicating a more severe injury) than that of the average claim found in other classifications.
+For 2017, there are over 90 different D-Ratios for each classification based upon the Primary Threshold.
 The D-Ratios is subject to change yearly.
 D-Ratios can be found in the Publications and Filings section of the WCIRB website.

 Expected Primary Losses

 Expected Primary Losses are determined by multiplying the Expected Losses for a classification by the D-Ratio for the classification.
+For 2017, there will be over 90 different D-Ratios for each classification based upon the Primary Threshold.
 Primary Expected Losses are totaled for all classifications and the difference between the Total Expected Losses and the Primary Expected Losses is the Expected Excess amount.

 The Expected Excess is the difference between the total Expected Losses and the total Primary Expected Losses.
 This number represents average excess losses expected for similar-sized employers within your classification.